ralflorent/namefully-python/README.md

 ## License

-The underlying content of this utility is licensed under [MIT][license-url].
+The underlying content of this utility is licensed under [MIT License][license-url].

 <!-- References -->